BrantSmith/EagleRock_EagleBot/README.md

 ## Precheck

 Before running the solution, ensure the following:
-* The required containers are running:
+* The required containers are running (using the Docker Desktop UI):
 	* *eaglebot-redis*
 	* *eaglebot-rabbit*
 	* *Transmax_EagleRock_EagleBot* (this will be created on first run of the solution)
-* **If containers are not running, use the following commands to start them**:
+* **If containers are not running, either use the Docker Desktop UI to start them, or use the following in command prompt to start them**:
 	* `docker exec -it eaglebot-redis sh`
 	* `docker exec -it eaglebot-rabbit sh`
 * Obtain the IP addresses for the redis and rabbit containers, and adjust the appsettings.json/appsettings.Development.json files to match the values: